sickozell/SickoCV/README.md

 - nothing in queue

 ## **changelog**
+- beta5: sickoLooper: fixed a bug with PLAY/STOP ALL button that doesn't stop recording when recording a non-synced track.
 - beta4: sickoLooper: allowed sources with poly cables, and 'Internal Clock Always ON' option in the right-click menu
 - beta3: clocker: improved midi resync when Auto Stop is off and there are no incoming external clock for a while
 - beta2: clocker: added External Clock Auto Stop feature in the right-click menu